 Gettysburg Marks 150th Anniversary of Historic Civil War Battle

-GETTYSBURG, PA - JUNE 30: A Confederate Civil War cavalry re-enactor shoots at Union soldiers during Pickett's Charge on the last day of a Battle of Gettysburg re-enactment on June 30, 2013 in Gettysburg, Pennsylvania.
+GETTYSBURG, PA - JUNE 30: Confederate Civil War re-enactors flee the battlefield following Pickett's Charge on the last day of a Battle of Gettysburg re-enactment on June 30, 2013 in Gettysburg, Pennsylvania.
 Some 8,000 re-enactors from the Blue Gray Alliance participated in the event, marking the 150th anniversary of the July 1-3, 1863 Battle of Gettysburg.
 Confederate General Robert E. Lee's Army of Northern Virginia was routed during the doomed frontal assault, considered the turning point in the Civil War and a watershed moment in U.S. history.
 Union and Confederate armies suffered a combined total of up to 51,000 casualties over three days, the highest number of any battle in the four-year war.
 Pickett's charge was named for the Confederate Maj.
-General George Pickett, whos division of rebel troops was annhilated in the attack.
+General George Pickett, whose division of rebel troops was annhilated in the attack.
 (Photo by John Moore/Getty Images)

 Gettysburg 150th Anniversary

 War re-enactors marked the 150th anniversary of the Battle of Gettysburg in Gettysburg, Pennsylvania on July 1, complete with costumes and fake guns.